onzfonz/comp227/src/content/5/en/part5d.md

 I especially recommend reading [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Can-Be-Simple-Sometimes), which states

-> <i>This is the single most important guide for understanding how to test with Cypress.
+> **This is the single most important guide for understanding how to test with Cypress.
 Read it.
-Understand it.</i>
+Understand it.**

 #### 5.17: bloglist end to end testing, step1